 Schönhauser Allee 6/7

 The Free Software Foundation Europe was founded in 2001 as a charity to empower users to control technology.
-You can find our goals defined and the methods we use to achieve them written down in our mission statement.
-In our timeline, we collected our most important achievements to promote and defend software freedom in Europe since 2001 within various areas.
+You can find our goals defined in our mission statement, as well as the methods we use to achieve them.
+In our timeline, we collected our most important achievements since 2001 for promoting and defending software freedom in Europe, within various areas.